Road collision types

 Other types of collision may occur.
 Rollovers are not very common, but lead to greater rates of severe injury and death.
-Some of these are secondary events that occur after a collision with a run-off-road crash or a collision with another vehicle.
+Some of these are secondary events that occur after a collision with a roadway departure crash or a collision with another vehicle.

 If several vehicles are involved, the term 'serial crash' may be used.
 If many vehicles are involved, the term 'major incident' may be used rather than 'pile up'.

 Crash typology by country

 In some countries, crash type classification exists for statistical purpose so that a crash is counted in one type or another.